Audition and application details for EU, EEA and International students

 Rambert School holds a Student sponsor license and is registered with UK Visas and Immigration.

-If you plan to arrive in the UK from 1 January 2021 onwards, you will need to apply for a student visa if you are studying a course which is longer than six months in length.
-You will need to complete an application, pay an application fee (£348 for students), and have a current passport or other valid travel document.
+All EU/EEA/Swiss students are required to apply for a visa to study in the UK unless you have Settled or Pre-settled status.
+Student need to complete an application, pay an application fee (£348 for students), and have a current passport or other valid travel document.
 You will be able to apply for a Student visa up to six months before you course starts.

 Most people will be able to complete their application, including identity verification, using a smartphone app.
 If you can’t access the smartphone app or you don’t have a biometric passport, you may need to go to a Visa Centre in your country.
 You will need to pay a fee called Immigration Health Surcharge.
 This give you access to the UK’s National Health Service.
 Students receive a 25% discount on the usual cost of this surcharge.